Muhammad ibn Muslim and Ibrahim ibn Muslim: Event in Kufa

 On the 12th of Dhu al-Hijjah in 60 Hijra, when the jailer came to give the children their evening meal, he saw them saying their prayers.
 The jailer waited.
 When the boys had finished their prayers, he asked them who they were.
 When the jailer learnt that they were the sons of Muslim ibn Aqil and the grandsons of Aqil ibn Abi Talib, he let them escape.
 The children came out of the prison.

 It was a dark night.
 Their first thought was to go to Husayn ibn Ali and warn him not to go to Kufa.
 Everywhere they went, they found the roads blocked by Ubayd Allah ibn Ziyad's soldiers.
-It was impossible to get out of Kufa.
-Now it was almost day-break.
-Where could these two young boys go?
+They found it was impossible to get out of Kufa.

 They found themselves by the side of the river Euphrates.
 They drank some water from the river and then went up a tree to hide for the day.
 Just then a woman came to the river to get water.
 She saw the two young boys and asked them who they were.
 Ibrahim said, "We are two orphans, could you please leave us alone and not tell any one that you have seen us?"
 The woman asked them to accompany her to her mistress who would help them.

 The woman's mistress was a kind lady.
 After talking to the boys for a while, she realized who they were.
 She gave them food and said to them, "You can spend the day here and I will try to help you.
 Unfortunately my husband Harith is working for Ubayd Allah ibn Ziyad.
 He is out at the moment.
 You can rest in the spare room but make no noise otherwise when he comes back, he will find out you are here".